NIME-conference/ECO_NIME/3d_printing_pla.md

 #### Buy Recycled Filament:

 It is possible to purchase filament made from recycled PLA.
 Again, Filamentive is a good source.
-However, bear in mind that, that to retain strength, such filament is likely to be a mix of recycled PLA and virgin material.
+However, bear in mind that, to retain strength, such filament is likely to be a mix of recycled PLA and virgin material.
 Filamentive PLA contains 55% recycled material.

 ## External Links and References